 The Company is committed to respecting and supporting human rights and providing a working environment free from any form of harassment or discrimination.
 The basic principles of human rights align with our company values and commitment to the highest standards of business practices and performance in all that we do.
-We support and abide by internationally recognized human rights in accordance with the principles outlined in the United Nation's Universal Declaration of Human Rights and as expressed in the International Labor Organization's Declaration on Fundamental Principles and Rights at Work, in addition to complying with all local laws and regulations.
+We support and abide by internationally recognized human rights in accordance with the principles outlined in the Universal Declaration of Human Rights and as expressed in the Work, in addition to complying with all local laws and regulations.
 Our commitment is demonstrated by becoming a signatory member of the United Nations Global Compact, and aligning with the United Nations Guiding Principles on Business and Human Rights.
 The Company also expects its suppliers, business partners, and clients to uphold these principles and urges them to adopt similar policies within their own businesses.